Spanish minister says Israeli cycling team should be expelled from Vuelta after protest

 “La Vuelta respects and defends the right to peaceful demonstration within the context of the event, but cannot tolerate any acts that put at risk the physical safety of the participants or any member of the race caravan,” the statement read.

-Vuelta technical director Kiko Garcia, however, appeared to suggest that Israel Premier Tech should consider dropping out or for the UCI, cycling's governing body, to intervene, because there was a risk of more protests if it kept racing.
+Vuelta technical director Kiko Garcia, however, appeared to suggest that Israel-Premier Tech should consider dropping out or for the UCI, cycling's governing body, to intervene, because there was a risk of more protests if they kept racing.

 “At some point someone will have to decide if we protect an international event like the Vuelta, or if we protect a team,” García said.

 “Everyone needs to try to find a solution, which for me right now is that the Israeli team realizes that by being here it doesn’t help the safety of everyone else.
-But we can’t make that decision, the team has to do it," he said.
+But we can’t make that decision, the team has to do it.”

 “Any other course of action sets a dangerous precedent in the sport of cycling — not only for Israel Premier Tech, but for all teams,” it said.